 I received this book for free from work in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-Genres: Action & Adventure, Fantasy & Magic, Historical, Love & Romance, Young Adult
+Genres: Horror, Love & Romance, Paranormal, Young Adult